-In Svalbard, the little auk is the most numerous bird species, and it breeds over most of the archipelago, except for the most easterly areas.
+The little auk is the most numerous bird species in Svalbard, and it breeds over most of the archipelago, except for the most easterly areas.
 Most of the population breeds in colonies in the southwestern and northwestern parts of Spitsbergen, especially in Hornsund, Bellsund and the area around Magdalenafjorden.
-A total of 207 colonies/breeding areas are know within Svalbard.
+A total of more than 200 colonies/breeding areas are known within Svalbard.

-The little auk leaves the breeding colonies in mid-August and migrates to wintering areas off south-western Greenland.
-Some little auks may also winter around Svalbard, in the Barents Sea and along the Norwegian coast south to the Skagerrak.
+The little auk leaves the breeding colonies in mid-August and migrates to wintering areas northeast of Iceland or southwest of Greenland and Baffin Bay.
 Little auks wintering off south-western Greenland probably migrate along the edge of the drift ice in the western part of the Greenland Sea until they reach the wintering areas in October-November.
 They start their return to their breeding colonies in February-March and arrive at the colonies in Svalbard in April.

 Although most colonies are situated close to the sea, little auks do also breed far inland.
 Little auks feed in both inshore and offshore waters.
 Their main food during the breeding season consists of small crustaceans.
 Outside the breeding season, the little auk is pelagic.
-Copepods, especially Calanus ssp. are especially important in the diet.
-Calanus glacialis has been found to dominate the diet in areas influenced by warmer Atlantic water.
+Copepods, especially Calanus spp. are especially important in the diet.
+Calanus glacialis has been found to dominate the diet in areas with cold arctic water, whereas the smaller and less energy rich C. finmarchicus dominates in areas influenced by warmer Atlantic water.